 A King Inside the Crease

-Since 1991, Martin Brodeur has donned a New Jersey Devils uniform – something that could change in 2014-15.
-But it’s his time with the Devils, the 23 years, that put the goaltender in the NHL’s record book.
+Starting in 1991, Martin Brodeur donned the New Jersey Devils.
+And it’s his time with the Devils, the 23 years, that put the goaltender in the NHL’s record book.

-But take this into consideration.
-The closest active player, in terms of career wins, is Roberto Luongo.
-He currently sits at 373 career wins.
-As for shutouts, Luongo is also the closest active player to Brodeur’s record.
-With 66 shutouts, he’s still 58 away from replacing Marty in the record book.
+The closest active player, in terms of career wins, is Henrik Lundqvist.
+He currently sits at 451 career wins.
+As for shutouts, Lundqvist is also the closest active player to Brodeur’s record.
+With 63 shutouts, he’s still 62 away from replacing Marty in the record book.

 Not Enough Fingers